Maps & Location

 - situated on the Yilgarn Craton, or in the Northern Yilgarn (close to the centre of the Yilgarn Craton or within the northern half of the Yilgarn Craton),

-- in the DPaW’s Goldfields Region (Department of Parks and Wildlife*), or Eastern Goldfields and
+- in the Parks and Wildlife Service Goldfields Region (Department of Biodiversity, Conservation and Attractions*) or Eastern Goldfields, and

 - within the Great Western Woodlands of Western Australia.

-- Helena and Aurora Range within the Great Western Woodlands of Western Australia (image: courtesy of Amanda Keesing, Gondwana Link)
+Helena and Aurora Range, Bungalbin within the Great Western Woodlands of Western Australia (image: courtesy of Amanda Keesing, Gondwana Link)

-A closer look as to where Helena and Aurora Range is located
+A closer look as to where Helena and Aurora Range, Bungalbin is located

-The four maps below, developed using Google Earth, are to give a broad view of where Helena and Aurora Range is in respect to main tracks, other ranges and Koolyanobbing.
-Please use maps in a travellers atlas or topographic maps available from map stores (1:250,000 or 1:100,000) to navigate your way to Helena and Aurora Range.
-The most direct route to Helena and Aurora Range is from the Great Eastern Highway then via Southern Cross and Koolyanobbing.
+The four maps below, developed using Google Earth, are to give a broad view of where Helena and Aurora Range, bungalbin is in respect to main tracks, other ranges and Koolyanobbing.
+Please use maps in a travellers atlas or topographic maps available from map stores (1:250,000 or 1:100,000) to navigate your way to Helena and Aurora Range, Bungalbin.
+The most direct route to Helena and Aurora Range, Bungalbin is from the Great Eastern Highway then via Southern Cross and Koolyanobbing.
 A detailed map of the route via Koolyanobbing is provided below these four Google Earth maps.

 Below are three maps zooming in to the above Google map and showing more details